ebfret/ebfret.github.com/README.md

 note: there is a lot of old material from before migration to github pages... ignore it?

+## To edit
-To edit content: change the markdown in ./index.md
+* Content: change the markdown in ./index.md
-To edit look: change the css in ./assets/css/style.scss to edit organization: change the html in ./_layouts/default.html
+* Look: change the css in ./assets/css/style.scss
+* Organization: change the html in ./_layouts/default.html